DmyTROSAlii/landing-partnero/README.md

   1. Create a new CSS file in `css/sections/`.
   2. Import it in `css/sections/main.css`.
   3. Add the HTML markup in `index.html`.

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Fork the repo, create a branch, and submit a pull request.

----